Guaranteeing standards of service

 When we don’t keep our appointment standards

-In the case that we don’t meet any of the standards laid out above, we will give you a standard payment of £30.
+In the case that we don’t meet any of the standards laid out above, we will give micro business customers a standard payment of £30.
 We’ll pay you within 10 working days with an explanation of the standard that was not met.

 If we fail to do so in time, we will make another £30 payment to you.